sdelements/sde-mcp/SUPPORTED_PROMPTS.md

 - What profiles are available?
 - What security profiles are available?

+### list_risk_policies

+- List all risk policies
+- Show me all available risk policies
+- What risk policies are available?
+- Get me a list of risk policies

+### get_risk_policy

+- Get risk policy 5
+- Show me details for risk policy 3
+- What is risk policy 2?

 ### list_projects

 - Can you show me all active projects?